Pollo Guisado

 pollo guisado.

-Our family is big on filling and flavorful dishes, which just happen to be two of Latin America’s specialties.
-Thanks to the six years I spent in the region, I learned some of the most delicious and authentic dishes ever, and this one-pot Puerto Rican chicken stew is one of our favorites!
+Our family is big on filling, flavorful dishes- two things Latin America does exceptionally well.
+During the six years I lived in the region (thank you, diplomat parents), I learned some of the most comforting and authentic recipes, and this one-pot Puerto Rican chicken stew quickly became a dinnertime staple.

 What is pollo guisado?